GitHubDragonFly/GitHubDragonFly.github.io/OBJ_MTL_PBR.md

 As for the textures, any of the following image formats should work with OBJ models when specified in the MTL file:
   - BMP, DDS, GIF, JPEG, PNG, TGA, WEBP
-  - Test model can be found [here](https://github.com/GitHubDragonFly/GitHubDragonFly.github.io/tree/main/viewers/examples/cerberus) and each of the zip files can be loaded as such
+  - Test model can be found [here](https://github.com/GitHubDragonFly/GitHubDragonFly.github.io/tree/main/viewers/examples/cerberus) and each of the zip files can be loaded as such via the `URL` option of my [OBJ+MTL Viewer](https://githubdragonfly.github.io/viewers/templates/OBJ%20Viewer.html)

 This document would represent a summary of PBR entries that can be found in the exported MTL file, with mentioning of some possibly utilized standard entries, whose description can be seen online [here](https://paulbourke.net/dataformats/mtl/), as well as just a few FYI Blender adopted entries as per [these proposals](https://en.wikipedia.org/wiki/Wavefront_.obj_file#Physically-based_rendering).